 NOTE: Operate appliance on High Burn 45 minutes a day to help keep flue/chimney clean.

 Risk of Fire.
-When set on

 When set on High Burn Rate and over-riding the Automatic Combustion Control system an over fire situation can occur and may result in a chimney fire.

 Over firing will void the appliance warranty.